disnoca/MyZipper/README.md

 ## TODO

-- Delete zip on cancel or fail

-- "Fix" ftell on big files
+- Add support for files larger than 4GB